 Citizenship and Naturalization

-- No need to renew your Green Card every 10 years.
-No need to carry your Green card with you.
+- You do not have to renew your Green Card every 10 years.
+You do not need to carry your Green card with you.

 - The risk of deportation is reduced.
 U.S. citizens who commit a crime cannot be removed.
 However, you should know that U.S. citizenship can be revoked if USCIS finds out you lied to obtain either your Green Card or your U.S. citizenship.